 - Flinders and Upper North Local Health Network, Whyalla

-The Rehabilitation speech pathologist applies clinical experience, increasingly generalist and/or specialist clinical knowledge and professional competence to plan, implement and evaluate a comprehensive and integrated range of services, appropriate to the needs of the local community.
-The Rehabilitation speech pathologist works under reduced clinical direction and may contribute to the clinical supervision of less experienced allied health professionals, allied health assistants, and students.
-As a member of a multi-professional team, including health professionals and service providers from other sectors, the rehabilitation speech pathologist utilises a combination of preventative, early intervention, treatment/therapy and evaluation approaches.
+As an OT AHP2 level, you will apply clinical experience, increasingly generalist and/or specialist clinical knowledge, and professional competence to plan, implement, and evaluate a comprehensive and integrated range of services, appropriate to the needs of the local community.
+You will work under reduced clinical direction and may contribute to the clinical supervision of less experienced allied health professionals, allied health assistants and students.

-Must hold a recognised qualification within The Speech Pathology profession and be eligible for practicing membership of the relevant Professional Association.
-For those professions requiring Registration, all requirements to obtain and maintain current registration must be fulfilled.
-For self-regulated professions it is desirable to participate in the professional association accredited continuing professional development program.
+Applicants must hold a recognised qualification within the Occupational Therapy profession and be eligible for full membership in the Occupational Therapy Professional Association.
+For those disciplines requiring Registration, all requirements to maintain current registration must be fulfilled.
+For self-regulated professions, it is desirable to participate in the professional associations’ accredited continuous professional development program.

 Meet our multidisciplinary team in Allied Health

 Whyalla Hospital and Health Service is part of the Whyalla Eastern Eyre and Far North Health Service, and is a modern, comprehensive health unit.
 Whyalla provides a wide range of services utilising local general practitioners, resident specialists, visiting specialists and telemedicine for people in the surrounding areas.